-If you are far from the definition of a cleaner, it is very likely that you do not have the necessary equipment for EOT.
-In this case, it is a good idea to buy - detergents, special equipment and so on, as well as supplies such as a sponge, mop, towels, and even borrow cleaning supplies.
+If you are far from the definition of a cleaner, likely, you do not have the necessary equipment for EOT.
+In this case, it is a good idea to buy detergents, special equipment, and supplies such as a sponge, mop, towels, and even borrow cleaning supplies.
 Spend at least two days just for EOT.
 Otherwise, your efforts will be in vain.

 What are the benefits of having a professional cleaning service if you are a tenant and are obliged to do End of Tenancy Cleaning?

 - The cleaning company always complies with your time and conditions and the rental agreement.
-It is flexible enough to carry out an End of Tenancy Cleaning at a time convenient for you, including if you need an emergency service.
+It is flexible enough to carry out an End Tenancy Cleaning when convenient for you, including if you need an emergency service.
 In addition, the cleaning company is also obliged to consult your contract to make sure that the landlord does not have any specific requirements (for example, some owners insist the cleaning be done with eco-friendly products in case they accept new tenants with young children, people with allergies or pets).

 Could another person be responsible for the End of Tenancy Cleaning and not the tenant?

-End of Tenancy Cleaning is a difficult task, but it is a must, and should not be underestimated.
-According to statistics, 85% of people who decide to perform this type of cleaning alone are unable to receive the entire tenancy deposit back.
-That is why the End of Tenancy Cleaning today is perceived not as a household task, but as a profitable and quality professional cleaning procedure.
+End of Tenancy Cleaning is a difficult task, but it is a must and should not be underestimated.
+According to statistics, 85% of people who decide to perform this type of cleaning alone cannot receive the entire tenancy deposit back.
+Today’s End of Tenancy Cleaning is perceived not as a household task but as a profitable and quality professional cleaning procedure.